cheqd/cheqd-infra-aws/README.md

 ## Step 6:

-Aplly the changes
+Apply the changes
 ```
 terraform apply
  ```

 ## Step 7:

-Check the services in ECS.
+Check the services in ECS